edemaine/svgtiler/README.md

 See the [animation example](examples/anim) for sample usage of a .css or .styl file.

+If you'd rather generate a `<style>` tag dynamically depending on the drawing content, you can do so in a .js or .coffee mapping file by calling `svgtiler.add` during an `svgtiler.beforeRender` or `svgtiler.afterRender` callback.

 ## Layout Algorithm

 Given one or more mapping files and a drawing file, SVG Tiler follows a fairly